Wind controller: Synthophone

 The Synthophone is a Wind Controller synthesizer.
 It is a MIDI sax offering real sax fingerings and a standard sax embouchure.
 The MIDI hardware allows the key action as well as breath and lip pressure to be read as MIDI data.
 Since it is a saxophone, the fingerings are the same with some additions - Several combinations allow real-time editing of patches and harmony.
 The instrument has made several appearances at the NAMM Show, including in 1997.

 Others

-After the Synthophone, several other MIDI saxes have been released that offer real sax fingerings: in 2019 the Travel Sax by Odisei Music, in 2020 the YDS-150 digital saxophone by Yamaha and also in 2020 the Emeo.
+After the Synthophone, several other MIDI saxes have been released that offer real sax fingerings: in 2019 the Travel Sax by Odisei Music, in 2020 the Yamaha YDS-150 digital saxophone, the Emeo in 2020, and the smaller YDS-120 in 2023.
 These MIDI saxes have sensors for breath pressure to adjust the volume, but they do not read lip pressure and thus do not allow the pitch to be controlled by the embouchure or by the manner of breathing.
-With the YDS-150, pitch bend can be achieved using a separate input on the instrument.
-The Travel Sax, the YDS-150 and the Emeo provide for settings customisation using a Bluetooth-connected mobile app.
+With the YDS-150, pitch bend can be achieved using a thumb toggle.
+The Travel Sax, the YDS-150 and the Emeo allow for voice editing using a Bluetooth-connected mobile app, whilst the YDS-120 requires USB connection for editing.